-The regular newsletter "Schooltalk" is published every second week and is sent via the school's communication APP called "School Stream" and published on the school website at www.sutherlann-p.schools.nsw.edu.au.
+The regular newsletter "Schooltalk" is published every second week and is sent via the school's communication APP called "SchoolStream" and published on the school website at www.sutherlann-p.schools.nsw.edu.au.

 The website is a dynamic resource providing all members of the community with a range of information about the school and its programs.
 The website is updated regularly with newsletters and current news.
 The newsletter and website are also often supplemented with notes home about specific matters.
-You can also make payments online.
+You can also make payments online through the school website and the SchoolStream App.

-The School Stream App can be downloaded for free from the App Store for Apple devices and Google Play for Android devices.
+The SchoolStream App can be downloaded for free from the App Store for Apple devices and Google Play for Android devices.
 This App is a constant source of information from the school so we encourage you to ensure you have downloaded it before your child starts school.